ZigyTheBird/minecraftPlayerAnimator/README.md

     //You might want bendy-lib. playerAnimator will wrap it.
     //runtimeOnly "io.github.kosmx.bendy-lib:bendy-lib-forge:${project.bendylib_version}"

     //JarJar only works on MC 1.19+.
-Do not use JarJar on older version!
+Do not use JarJar on older versions!
 }
 ```